 Is Silicone Biodegradable?
 Does It Breakdown?

-Available in a wide array of colors, very durable, and widely regarded as eco-friendly options, it’s easy to forget about what will happen to these silicone alternatives once they are worn through…
+Available in a wide array of colors, durable, and widely regarded as eco-friendly options, it’s easy to forget what will happen to these silicone alternatives once they are worn through…

 'What’s more, is silicone biodegradable?
 What is it even made of?
-It otherwise looks and behaves quite similarly to plastics as far as I can tell.
+As far as I can tell, It looks and behaves quite similarly to plastics.
 So is silicone plastic?
 What makes it so much better, safer, and eco-friendly?'
 What’s more, is silicone biodegradable?
 What is it even made of? '

-It otherwise looks and behaves quite similarly to plastics as far as I can tell.
-So is silicone a plastic?
+As far as I can tell, It looks and behaves quite similarly to plastics.
+So is silicone plastic?
 What makes it so much better, safer, and eco-friendly?

-All of these questions far supersede the benefits of a clean worry-free bake when we consider the impact these kinds of choices stand to have on our health and on our planet.
+All of these questions far supersede the benefits of a clean, worry-free bake when we consider the impact these kinds of choices stand to have on our health and our planet.

 What is silicone?

-Silicone polymers are used in a wide range of applications; from the healthcare and aerospace industries to textiles, construction, and of course, cookware.
-So things like breast implants, engine gaskets, textile coatings, sealants, and measuring cups, of course, can all be made using these polymers, which are deemed highly effective in all of these industries.
+Silicone polymers are used in various applications, from the healthcare and aerospace industries to textiles, construction, and cookware.
+So things like breast implants, engine gaskets, textile coatings, sealants, and measuring cups, of course, can all be made using these polymers, which are highly effective in all these industries.

 What is silicone made of?

-Often confused with silicon, silicones contain silicon but they are not the same.
-Silicon is derived from silica, one of the most common elements on earth.
-In fact, every time you go to the beach, you are most often first stepping into another kind of ocean; one made mostly of pure crystalline silica.
+Often confused with silicon, silicones contain silicon but are not the same.
+Silicon is derived from silica, one of the most common elements on Earth.
+Every time you go to the beach, you are most often first stepping into another kind of ocean, one made mostly of pure crystalline silica.

-It is all those tiny rosy- or clear-colored gemstones that are used to make silicon and later silicones.
+All those tiny rosy- or clear-colored gemstones are used to make silicon and later silicones.
 Silica is also widely used in other things like concrete, ceramics, and pottery, among other things.

 A silicone bag with veggies in it.
 Pin